Budapest derby: MTK vs. Vasas

 In 2001 Vasas achieved a 3rd place finish, while MTK finished 6th.
 The next season, after an incredible drop in their form, Vasas performed very poorly.
 The red and blues started off the season with a 0–1 loss to MTK, and lost all of their first six games.
 The side would eventually only win one home game all season, and were relegated for the first time since 1945.
-In 2003 MTK won their 22nd Hungarian Championship, finishing 2 points above Ferencváros.
-The same year Vasas folded for a brief period of time, before being bought by János Jánmbor.
-The club was ejected from NB2, but after buying the 2nd division license of Kecskemét, the team found itself back in NB2 in 2004, from where they were promoted after one year.
+In 2003 MTK won their 22nd Hungarian championship, finishing 2 points above Ferencváros.
+The same year Vasas folded for a brief period of time, before being bought by János Jámbor.
+The club was ejected from NB2, but after buying the 2nd Division license of Kecskemét, the team found itself back in NB2 in 2004, from where they were promoted after one year.
 In November 2004 the teams met again after almost three years, with Vasas defeating MTK 3-1.
 Despite this, MTK ended up having a much better season, finishing 4th, while Vasas finished 3 points above relegation.
-In September 2006 MTK defeated Vasas at Fáy Street for the first time in 5 years.
+In September 2006 MTK defeated Vasas at Fáy utca for the first time in 5 years.
 The white and blues obliterated Vasas 5-1, with Krisztián Németh scoring a hat-trick in 18 minutes.
 In 2008 MTK won the Hungarian top-flight, breaking DVSC's hegemony.
 With 4 games to go, MTK hosted Vasas, who handed them one of only two defeats the 8th district side suffered at home.
 Vasas won the game 2-0.
-This was also the Angyalföld team's first occasion of winning at Hungária Körút in eight years.
+This was also the Angyalföld team's first occasion of winning at Hungária körút in eight years.

 In September 2010 MTK defeated Vasas 4-0.
 In the 2010s both sides were plagued by numerous relegations.
 In 2011 MTK were relegated, but managed to gain promotion via first time trying.
 The following season, Vasas suffered relegation, and spent the ensuing 3 seasons in NB2.
 In 2015, Vasas were promoted as champions, and the two teams met in the top-flight again after 4 years in August.
 MTK won the game 0–1 with an '85 minute goal from Lóránd Szatmári.
-In 2016 Vasas ended their winless streak against MTK both at Fáy street and at Hungária Körút.
-The 13th district club defeated MTK 0–2 in April at Hungária Körút for the first time in 6 years.
+In 2016 Vasas ended their winless streak against MTK both at Fáy utca and at Hungária körút.
+The 13th district club defeated MTK 0–2 in April at Hungária körút for the first time in 6 years.
 In October, Vasas recorded their first home victory over MTK since 2009, after winning 3–2 in a game where all 5 goals were scored before the 32nd minute mark.
 At the end of the season Vasas finished 3rd, while MTK were relegated.
 In 2018 Vasas were relegated to NB2, while MTK returned to the top-flight, where they stayed for one season before finishing 11th in 2019.
-In September 2019 the Vasas-MTK fixture took place in the 2nd division for the first time since 1940, with MTK winning 4–1 at Fáy Street.
+In September 2019 the Vasas-MTK fixture took place in the 2nd Division for the first time since 1940, with MTK winning 4–1 at Fáy utca.